bunkerity/bunkerweb/src/common/core/modsecurity/files/coreruleset-v4/util/crs-rules-check/README.md

 * **Check rule has a `ver` action with correct version** - Every rule must have `ver` action with correct value
     * script accepts `-v` or `--version` argument if you want to pass it manually
     * if no `-v` was given, the script tries to extract the version from result of `git describe --tags`
+* **Check if the rule uses any `TX:N` target in a chained rule then there must be a `capture` action** - Consider the rule is a chained rule and not the first rule uses the `TX:1` target
+    * this means we want to check the previously rule's result
+    * which is produced by `capture`
+    * if there is no previously `capture`, then it means the next `TX:1` will uses a previously produced captured value

 Finally, the script prints a report of all unused TX variables.
 Usually, unused TX variables occur when a rule creates a TX variable (e.g., `setvar:tx.foo=1`) but the value of the variable is never used anywhere else.
 This will only be revealed after the script has checked all rules.